Ashgabat To Bishkek (46 Days) Silk Road Highlights & Kyrgyzstan Overland

 The city is situated on a sacred hill and was founded in the 13th century BC; a centre of learning throughout much of its history, it is home to over 350 mosques and some 100 Islamic colleges.
 It is an attractive city with narrow streets, green parks and gardens that are a pleasure to wander around and there will be the opportunity for a bout of good-humoured haggling in the bazaar.

 The Kyzylkum Desert is about 300,000 sq km and lies between the Syr Darya and the Amu Darya rivers.
 This is a vast arid plain with a number of isolated bare mountains rising to 900 metres and we journey across it on our way to Samarkand.
-Scheduled permitting, we may opt to take the local train and rejoin the truck on arrival.
+Scheduled permitting, we may opt to take one of Uzbekistan’s famous bullet trains, and rejoin the truck on arrival.

 Samarkand itself is the second largest city in Uzbekistan.
 It dates back 2,500 years, making it as old as Babylon or Rome.
 Here we have a couple of days to explore the splendid architecture such as the 15th century Bibi-Khanum Mosque which when it was built was considered to have the largest dome in the Muslim world.
 Today it stands next a noisy and colourful Oriental market.
 No trip here is complete without a wander around the three edifices of the Registan, once Medieval Samarkand's commercial plaza and today quite possibly the most awesome sight in Central Asia.